 Belfast & A Beautiful Railway Journey

 Cosmopolitan Belfast has undergone a remarkable transformation into a hip and happening city with a glittering waterfront lined with modern art, a fabulous foodie scene and magnificent Victorian architecture.
 From your Belfast base you will discover Northern Ireland's beauty, intertwined with its tragic history, rich culture and the renowned friendliness of its people.
-One of the tour highlights for 2021 is the spectacular rail journey from Coleraine to Derry.
+One of the tour highlights for 2024 is the spectacular rail journey from Coleraine to Derry.
 Northern Ireland is wild craggy mountains, magical lakes and a sweeping coastline, unspoilt by the passage of time.
 The scenic Causeway Coastal Route, snakes along through glens, waterfalls and small villages, with the sea on one side and towering cliffs on the other.
-A visit to the Giant's Causeway, the mysterious geological formation is included.
+A visit to the Giant's Causeway, the mysterious geological formation is included as is a bonus stop at Castle Kennedy Gardens (one of Scotland's hidden treasures) en-route to the ferry on Day 2.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.